MicrosoftDocs/sandbox/sandbox/gamedev/unity/azure-storage-unity.md

 ### Unity and SSL support

 Due to a Unity limitation, HTTPS requests using the standard .NET networking stack (i.e. not using UnityWebRequest) will fail.
-To workaround this, you can modify the the **DefaultEndpointsProtocol** entry in your connection string to use **http** instead of **https**.  **This means your data will not be encrypted to and from the server.**  Here's an example:
+To workaround this, you will need to modify the **DefaultEndpointsProtocol** entry in your connection string to use **http** instead of **https**.  **This means your data will not be encrypted to and from the server.**  Here's an example:

 ```text
 DefaultEndpointsProtocol=http;AccountName=yourazureaccount;AccountKey=abcdef12345;EndpointSuffix=core.windows.net